© Crown copyright 2018

 - plus any incidental costs (for example, legal fees)

-- minus the value of any consideration or benefits you receive in connection with the gift or sale
+- minus the value of any consideration or benefits you receive for the gift or sale

 You should also deduct the aggregate amount of any disposal-related liabilities in calculating the amount of relief.
-In broad terms, disposal-related liabilities are liabilities to which the charity becomes subject in connection with the transfer.
-It’s unlikely that any disposal-related liabilities will arise in connection with a simple gift of property.
+In broad terms, disposal-related liabilities are liabilities to which the charity becomes subject for the transfer.
+It’s unlikely that any disposal-related liabilities will arise for a simple gift of property.

 The amount of tax relief you can claim against your income each year is limited to the greater of £50,000 or 25% of your adjusted total income.
 You need to report your Payroll Giving donations on the Additional information pages, so they can be included in your ‘adjusted total income’ calculation for the purpose of establishing the cap on your Income Tax relief.